pefarrell/pefarrell.github.io/lanczos.md

 - a three-page summary addressing the evaluation criteria (the three-page limit does not include the bibliography);
 - a letter of support from a user of the software that is not nominated;
-- one or more scientific papers or technical reports describing the software and its uses;
 - CVs of those being nominated, at most 2 pages per author;
-- a one-page report containing:
+- a brief report containing:
   * a link to the project’s website, and to the publicly available source code;
-  * a citation for a persistent archive of the software as of the date of submission (e.g. via Zenodo), to provide a permanently archived snapshot of the software;
+  * DOIs for one or more scientific papers or technical reports describing the software and its uses;
   * links to: the software’s documentation, examples of its use, test programs, and scripts for executing those test programs;
   * for software with complex installation procedures, we recommend that a suitable container be prepared to simplify the prize committee’s task (e.g. a Docker or Singularity container).